 Samaj Seva Niketan

 For many years Fred has supported the work of his dear friend, Sister Annie, who sadly died in September 2019.
 She was one of the nuns from Samaj Seva Niketan, a charity based in Mumbai which works with people who live in the city’s slums.
 He met Sister Annie in 1988 on a trip organised by Oxfam and has supported her ever since.
 Fred’s daughter, Hannah had the opportunity to travel to Mumbai and work with her at Samaj Seva Niketan in autumn 2004.

-FMF and its predecessor, Prairie Trust have supported Samaj Seva Niketan since 1988.
+FMF and its predecessor, Prairie Trust have supported Samaj Seva Niketan from 1988 to 2020.

 Total funds received since 2012 £22,500